rneuhausler/coralModel-analyses/README.md

 3. Location: a 2 dimensional coordinate location of that node, used in determining neighboring nodes.

 We define class `Reef()` to have a graph listing each appended `Organism()`'s neighbors.
-This is first generated when the `Reef()` is fully appended with `Organism()`s, using our function `generateGraph()`, calls for a threshold, i.e the radius distance to use when considering neighbors.
+This is first generated when the `Reef()` is fully appended with `Organism()`s, and done using our function `generateGraph()`.
+Given the argument `threshold`, `generateGraph()` calculates for each node (class `Organism()`) the nodes within that given distance threshold (i.e. radius).

 The purpose in all of this is to be able to run the function `roll()`.
 With this function, we check to update each of the appended `Organism()`'s type in the given `Reef()`.
-An `Organism()`'s type is only updated when a freshly randomly generated value (RGV) falls within the range set by the current node's conditions (calculated using the weights shown on the arrows of our reactions above).
+An `Organism()`'s type is only updated when a freshly randomly generated variable (RGV) falls within the range set by the current node's conditions (calculated using the weights shown on the arrows of our reactions above).

-This GitHub repository contains various python and shell scripts that allow for the user to create a reef, and take it through a set number of time steps using `roll()`.
-The potential initial reef setups and model variabilities are described next.
+This GitHub repository contains various python and shell scripts that allow for the user to create a reef and take it through a set number of iterations of `roll()`.
+The various potential initial reef setups and model dynamics are described next.

 ### Model Setup

-In this repository, within `/scripts`, you will find a shell script called `coralModel.sh`.
-Within this file you will the option to adjust the following (comments not included in the file):
+Model runs are initiated using shell scripts, found within `/scripts`.
+Within the most simple model setup, `coralModel.sh` you have the option to adjust the following (comments not included in the file):

 * The number of cores used to run model simulations in parallel on:
 ```python